Azure/service-fabric-mesh-preview/docs/conceptual-docs/seabreeze-overview.md

 - I can use the free tier in SeaBreeze to try out new applications.
 - I can deploy Application, Service and Container Group set as ARM resources
 - All infrastructure for SeaBreeze is invisible to me  and I am not worried about capacity planning
-- I can deploy my Tier1 apps to SeaBreeze, since the platform is already complaint with all the industry complaince standards that Azure supports
+- I can deploy my Tier1 apps to SeaBreeze, since the platform is already complaint with all the industry compliance standards that Azure supports
 - I can easy create new applications and manage them with confidence, thanks to the excellent samples, documentation that the SeaBreeze team has provided
 - I can perform Blue/Green deployments in SeaBreeze.
 I can also choose to route a part of my production deployments to a Green deployment, before I decide to switch to it/ or not.
-- I can subscribe to automatic backup for by statefull containers, when using service fabric simplified programming models (reliable collections and actors)
+- I can subscribe to automatic backup for by stateful containers, when using service fabric simplified programming models (reliable collections and actors)
 - I can have my application more only deployed across azure zones, but also across geo-political regions to achieve an RPO and RTO = 0.

 ## Next steps

 1. Try deploying an application to Azure   using our [quickstart guide](application-deployment-quickstart.md).